A man and a young woman holidng lots of loafs of bread in their arms, on the front cover of a book titled, Breadsong

 Kitty & Al Tait

-Join father-daughter duo Kitty and Al Tait, authors of Breadsong, for a warm and inspiring conversation about baking, resilience, and the joy of doing things together.
+We joined father-daughter duo Kitty and Al Tait, the authors of Breadsong, for a warm and inspiring conversation about baking, resilience, and the joy of doing things together.

 From a kitchen in Oxfordshire to national acclaim, their story is one of hope, healing, and the life-changing power of bread.

-Discover how flour, yeast, and a bit of love helped rebuild their lives – and how baking can nourish both body and soul.
+We discovered how flour, yeast, and a bit of love helped rebuild their lives – and how baking could nourish both body and soul.

 About the Big Tasty Read